This page may contain affiliate links.

 The automation features work as expected, with standard workflows like welcome series and abandoned cart emails.
 Setting up automations is straightforward, but the interface feels cluttered with options that many small businesses don't need.
 The predictive analytics feature promises to identify your best customers, though in practice it often just highlights obvious patterns.

 Integrations are comprehensive, covering major e-commerce platforms, CRMs, and social media tools.
-The Shopify integration is particularly robust, automatically syncing customer data and purchase history.
+The Shopify integration is particularly strong, automatically syncing customer data and purchase history.
 However, many of these integrations require paid plans, limiting their usefulness for smaller businesses.

 Where Mailchimp falls short is in modern features that competitors offer as standard.
 The analytics dashboard feels basic compared to platforms like ConvertKit or even Brevo, and the mobile app experience lags behind more recent email marketing tools.

-5. UX, Onboarding & Support
+7. UX, Onboarding & Support

 After testing the platform extensively, the user experience feels like it's trying to be too many things at once.
 The dashboard is packed with features, making it overwhelming for new users who just want to send newsletters.
 Navigation requires more clicks than it should, and finding specific settings often involves hunting through multiple menus.